 Being in a close relationship with an addict—be it a spouse, parent, child, or sibling—can be difficult.
-There comes a rise in emotional struggles and domestic issues can be commonplace.
-Perhaps living with addicts and their unhealthy behavior even begins to make you feel unsafe and uncomfortable.
+Emotional struggles and domestic issues are common in relationships with addicts.
+Consequently, sometimes living with addicts and their unhealthy behavior can make you feel uncomfortable or even unsafe.
+Typical addict behavior in relationships can be confusing and frustrating.

 Behaviors and Indicators